 Denial is not always a deliberate lie.
-Many patients deceive themselves into believing that they do not have a problem.
-Others honestly believe they can heal themselves and truly intend to fulfil their frail promises.
-However, most addicts have an intense fear of being separated from their drug and will resort to lying to prevent it from being removed from their life.
+Many people internally convince themselves into believing that they do not have a problem.
+Others honestly believe they can heal themselves and truly intend to fulfil their promises.
+However, most people have a further self perpetuated fear of being separated from their drug and resort to lying or bending the truth to prevent it from being removed from their life.
 The prospect of going for treatment and having the substance instantly placed beyond their reach creates anxiety and forces them to deny the true extent of their problem.

 Partners, friends, family members and co-workers sometimes participate in the denial process.
 They are called co-dependents.
 They do not abuse any substances, but they protect the abuser by hiding the problem from others or perpetuating or enabling the cycle in some way.
 They frequently take care of and protect the person with the disorder by performing duties on their behalf.
 This reinforces the abuser’s denialism, because the behaviour of the co-dependents gives them reason to think that the situation is under control and, of course, the abuser prefers to keep things as they are, and the addiction cycle perpetuates.

-Co-dependents themselves also indulge in denial – they justify their act of enabling the abuser by denying or diminishing the problem in their own minds.
+Co-dependents themselves also feature in the cycle of denial – they justify their act of enabling the abuser by denying or diminishing the problem in their own minds.
 They employ a mental defense mechanism to shut down reality and to focus on thoughts presenting their acts as worthy and necessary.
 This misleads them to support the abuser’s denials when someone tries to intervene.